Cosmology with the angular cross-correlation of gravitational-wave and galaxy catalogs: Forecasts for next-generation interferometers and the Euclid survey: Results and discussion

-\paragraph{Dependence on the binning strategy. } We next examine the impact of the specific choice of the binning scheme on our constraints.
-Binning choices can affect the results both in terms of the number of bins selected and in the way bins in redshift and distance are chosen relative to each other.
-We consider the following binning strategies:
+\paragraph{Dependence on the binning strategy. } We next examine how the choice of binning--both the number of bins and their definition in redshift and distance--affects the results.
+We test four strategies:

-\begin{itemize} \item \textbf{Fiducial cosmology, equally populated:} this is our default choice, where bins are equally populated in redshift space to reduce shot noise, and then converted to distance using a fiducial cosmology.
-The motivation for this choice is that the covariance for the clustering term between GWs and galaxies becomes diagonal, up to redshift/distance uncertainties, which improves both the accuracy and efficiency of the computation.
-In a real data analysis scenario, this choice would be ``optimal" if the true cosmology were known, although in practice this is not the case.
-It would be important to check that this choice does not lead to biases, but this requires a statistical framework beyond that of a Fisher matrix.

-\item \textbf{Wrong cosmology:} This case is similar to the default configuration, but with the adoption of a cosmology that does not match the fiducial model for converting redshift to distance bins.
-We choose a cosmology which would be ruled out by the joint galaxy-galaxy and GW--galaxy correlation, namely $H_0 = 65 \, \rm Km\, s^{-1}\, Mpc^{-1}$ and $\Omega_{\rm m} = 0.32$.

-\item \textbf{Fiducial cosmology, equally spaced:} this is as the default configuration, with the difference that the bins are equally spaced in redshift.
-This is a common alternative to the equally populated choice. \item \textbf{Agnostic, equally spaced:} This configuration represents the most agnostic choice, where the sources are binned into equally spaced bins both in redshift and distance.
-While this approach is robust, it may be less informative than the other strategies.
-Off-diagonal terms in the covariance matrix for the cross-correlation play a larger role in this case. \end{itemize}

-For each binning configuration, we further explore the impact of different numbers of redshift bins: 5, 10, 13, and 20 and 30 bins (where 13 bins is our fiducial choice).
-Figure~\ref{fig:nbins} shows the relative uncertainty on $H_0$ (left) and $\Omega_{\rm m}$ (center), and the Figure of Merit ${\rm FoM}=[{\rm det} (F^{-1})]^{-1/2}$~\cite{Wang:2008zh} (left).
-We observe that the conversion of a set of redshift bins to distance bins with a given cosmology seems to be a more effective way of extracting information than an agnostic, equally spaced bin choice, at least for a moderate number of bins.
-The two choices eventually converge for 30 bins, which would require a much larger computational cost in a realistic data analysis scenario.
-On the other hand, we do not find significant differences arising from the conversion of redshift to distance assuming a wrong cosmology.
-We note, however, that this statements concerns the \emph{statistical} uncertainty, while a Fisher analysis cannot identify any systematic bias arising from such choice.